Sources and Types of Gravitational Waves

-These two examples of actual gravitational waves illustrate how different systems of merging objects generate completely unique signatures in the interferometers.
+These two examples of actual gravitational waves illustrate how different systems of merging objects display unique signatures in the interferometers.
 Shorter signals mean more massive objects, like black holes, were involved; longer signals suggest lower-mass objects, like neutron stars.

-To date, LIGO has verified the detection of gravitational waves generated by 10 pairs of merging black holes, and one pair of colliding neutron stars.
-This success belies the fact that LIGO's instruments must strain to sense anything over the constant din generated by everything on Earth, from internal fluctuations of the laser beam itself, to traffic on nearby roads, to weather, and earthquakes happening all over the world.
+To date, LIGO has published the detection of gravitational waves generated by 10 pairs of merging black holes and two pairs of colliding neutron stars.
+Since April 1, 2019, dozens more detections have been made, keeping LIGO scientists busy analyzing the data to understand the true natures of those detections.
+This success belies the fact that LIGO's instruments must strain to sense anything over the constant din generated by everything on Earth from internal fluctuations of the laser beam itself, to traffic on nearby roads, to weather, and earthquakes happening all over the world.
 For a more realistic sense of what LIGO contends with in its search for gravitational waves, click on the link below to hear how a simulated neutron star merger would sound like buried in all that noise.
 You'll have to listen very carefully to hear the chirp:

 (Credit: SXS Collaboration, http://www.black-holes.org)